silicakes/scrollio/API.md

 #### easeIn / easeOut / easeInOut abstractions
 ```
-import { easeIn, easeOut, easeInOut} from "scrollio";
+import { easeIn, easeOut, easeInOut} from "scrollio-js";
 ```
 Returns an easing **function**.

 These easing functions receive a 'power' value which creates the dimension of the function.
-In the most basic form, it's the building block of all of scrollios' easing presets:
+In the most basic form, it's the building block of all of scrollio-jss' easing presets:

 ```
 const easeOutQuad = easeOut(2);